-Choosing a good knife is a rite of passage for every boy.
-(Hell, for girls, too.)
-Choose wisely, and your knife will accompany you as you mature, offering a needed sense of preparedness and security as you navigate the myriad challenges along on the road to adulthood.
+Picking a good knife to own is a rite of passage for every man.
+Choose wisely, and a solid steel knife will accompany you, offering a needed sense of preparedness and security as you navigate the myriad challenges along the way.

-The knife is a fairly basic tool, but ever since caveman days, humans have been tinkering with its design in hopes of adapting it to better use.
-We have (pardon the pun) whittled down the selections to a few essential knives that every guy should keep at the ready.
+The knife is a fairly basic tool, but ever since the caveman days, humans have been tinkering with its design in hopes of adapting it to better use.
+We have whittled down the selections to six essential knives that every guy should keep at the ready.
 We’ve also included a guide to the most common types of knife blades, so you can select the knife model that best suits your needs.

 Every-Day Carry (EDC) Knife

 In the old days, it was known as a jackknife.
 In the old old days, it was called a pocket knife.
 Today, it’s best known as the “every-day carry” or EDC knife.
 Whatever you want to call it, the specifics haven’t changed: one folding blade, about 3.5 inches long, ideally with a locking mechanism so you don’t have to apply pressure to the tang while using it.
 Some also have spring-loaded opening mechanisms, making them extra efficient to use, not to mention adding a little “wow” factor when you whip it out for a task.

 The virtues of the EDC knife are simplicity, sturdiness, and size.
 But with the focus solely on the design of one blade, you can’t expect your EDC to do it all.
 So it’s important to choose an EDC knife with a blade suited to the tasks that most frequently confront you.
 Here are the best pocket knives we’ve found.